-Bowder A, Truche P, Buda A, Alkire B. Evaluating the macroeconomic impact burden of potentially averted deaths under five.
+Bowder A, Truche P, Buda A, Alkire B. Evaluating the macroeconomic burden of potentially averted surgical deaths under five.
 HPHR.
 2021;34.

 Increasing the worldwide surgical, anesthesia, and obstetric (SAO) workforce to 20-40 providers per 100,000 people could prevent anywhere from 273,000 to 600,000 deaths under age five annually.
 Utilizing VSL, we can calculate the value of welfare loss regions would face if we fail to prevent these deaths annually.

 To estimate the total global economic welfare losses related to potential averted surgical deaths under age five, we first estimated country-specific values of statistical life, adjusting for the relationship between VSL (US and OECD) and income (income elasticity 1.0 and 1.5), and multiplied this by the averted pediatric deaths in each country that would be expected with an increase in the SAO workforce worldwide.
 We used GNI data from 2018 and estimates of under five deaths by Truche et al.